Kuraikari/FlashCards/README.md

 # FlashCards
-C# MVC web application to create flashcards
+C# .NET 7 EntityFramework Core MVC web-application to create flashcards, which are stored in a SQLite database.